Codev020/CODTECH-Task1/README.md

 ### Objective

-The objective of this project is to create a to-do list Using HTML, CSS and Javascript
+The objective of this project is to create a TO-DO LIST Using HTML, CSS and Javascript

 ### Purpose